History of Paris Saint-Germain FC: Merger and split

-Only Choquier, Patrice Py, Jean-Louis Leonetti, Bernard Béréau and Jean-Louis Brost remained for the 1972–73 season.
-Led by manager Robert Vicot, PSG achieved instant promotion to Ligue 2 with a young but talented squad.
-Among them were PSG Youth Academy graduate Éric Renaut, Othniel Dossevi, Michel Marella, Jacques Laposte and Christian André, the main architect thanks to his 27 goals in 35 matches.
-The club finished second in Group West, six points behind Quevilly, just missing promotion.
-However, Quevilly, struggling financially, announced it would forgo promotion shortly after the end of the season, and PSG took their place in Ligue 2 by default.
+Most of the first-team squad, including captain Jean Djorkaeff and Bernard Guignedoux, were under professional contracts and therefore remained with Paris FC, while manager Pierre Phelipon departed upon the expiration of his contract.
+Only Camille Choquier, Patrice Py, Jean-Louis Leonetti, Bernard Béréau and Jean-Louis Brost remained with PSG for the 1972–73 season.
+Under manager Robert Vicot, PSG secured immediate promotion to Division 2 with a young squad that included academy graduate Éric Renaut, Othniel Dossevi, Michel Marella, Jacques Laposte and Christian André, the main architect thanks to his 27 goals in 35 matches.
+PSG finished second in Group West, six points behind Quevilly, and initially missed out on promotion.
+However, after Quevilly announced that it would forgo promotion because of financial difficulties, PSG was awarded its place in Division 2 for the following season.